noxthot/ss22_julia_workshop/pages/hpc/distributed.md

 It has a lot of optional arguments to influence how this is done but we will not need this.

 \exercise{
 Define a new function `in_unit_circle_distributed2` with the `@everywhere` macro and the `pmap` function.
-Hint: define a inner function that is distributed to all workers via `@everywhere` and collect the results with `pmap`.
+Hint: define an inner function that is distributed to all workers via `@everywhere` and collect the results with `pmap`.
 Split up the works similar as for the last example in tasks.

 \solution{
 ```julia